gdsbook/book/notebooks/05_choropleth.md

 ### Head-Tail Breaks

-The head tail algorithm {cite}`Jiang_2013` is based on a recursive partioning of the data using splits around iterative means.
+The head tail algorithm {cite}`Jiang_2013` is based on a recursive partitioning of the data using splits around iterative means.
 The splitting process continues until the distributions within each of the classes no longer display a heavy-tailed distribution in the sense that there is a balance between the number of smaller and larger values assigned to